 South Suburban Chamber of Commerce (Oak Creek – Franklin – Surrounding Communities)

 The library has the entire run of the Pictorial, February 1956 – November 2006, on DVD.
 The DVDs are located in the Quiet Reading Room cabinets on the second floor of the library.
 The library also owns an index that was created of the Oak Creek Pictorial obituaries from 1956 to 2007.
-The DVDs can be viewed on the library’s public computers (a Milwaukee County Library card is required) or personal laptops with a DVD drive, within the library.
+The DVDs can be viewed on the library’s public computers (a valid Milwaukee County Library card is required) or personal laptops with a DVD drive, within the library.
 They are NOT available to checkout.

 Oak Creek High School Yearbooks (The Sceptre)

 Oak Creek Public Library has copies of the Oak Creek High School yearbooks, called “The Sceptre”, for years:

 The books are located in the Quiet Reading Room cabinets on the second floor of the library.
 In addition, the library has DVDs that have consecutive years 1959-2014.
-The DVDs can be viewed on the library’s public computers (a Milwaukee County Library card is required) or personal laptops with a DVD drive within the library.
+The DVDs can be viewed on the library’s public computers (a valid Milwaukee County Library card is required) or personal laptops with a DVD drive within the library.
 They are NOT available to checkout.

 Located next to the Adult Reference collection on the second floor, the Wisconsin collection contains books primarily about Oak Creek, Milwaukee County or Wisconsin.
 There are also books by local authors in this area.
 These items ARE available for checkout.